OvidioVidal/email_processor/README.md

 # M&A Intelligence Processor

-A sophisticated Streamlit application for processing and analyzing M&A email content, transforming raw data into actionable intelligence.
+A sophisticated Streamlit application for processing and analyzing M&A email content, transforming raw data into actionable intelligence with AI-powered insights.

 ## Features

 - 🎯 Automated M&A deal parsing from email content
 - 📊 Interactive filtering by sector, geography, and deal value
 - 📈 Visual analytics with charts and metrics
+- 🤖 **AI-powered intelligence reports** using OpenAI GPT-4
 - 📤 Export functionality (CSV and summary reports)
 - 🎨 Modern, professional UI design

+## AI Intelligence Reports

+The app now includes AI-powered intelligence generation that provides:
+- **Executive summaries** of deal activity
+- **Sector analysis** with trends and drivers
+- **Geographic insights** and cross-border patterns
+- **Deal value assessments** and market dynamics
+- **Strategic themes** and consolidation patterns
+- **Actionable recommendations** for investment decisions

 ## Quick Start